Xogy/ArenaAPI/readme.md

   How long player have to wait in lobby before letting him into the game, if player leave the lobby the timer will reset to this value.

-- SetArenaPublic(boolean value) if true player will be able to acces arena from command /arena join [name]
+- SetArenaPublic(boolean value) <br>
+if true player will be able to acces arena from command /arena join [name]
 if false that means you will have to use somewhere else this function "AddPlayer(int source)"
 ------------